-The OCVE maintains a comprehensive CMV enforcement program with 285 positions primarily assigned to the MCSAP Basic & Incentive program.
-Of these, 255 are sworn law enforcement officers and 30 positions are comprised of civilian investigative, administrative, or managerial staff.
+The OCVE maintains a comprehensive CMV enforcement program with 278 positions primarily assigned to the MCSAP Basic & Incentive program.
+Of these positions, 255 members are sworn law enforcement officers and 23 members are civilian investigators, administrative support, or managerial staff.

-Our goals and objectives are accomplished through our aggressive enforcement and education programs.
-The OCVE troopers conduct driver/vehicle safety inspections; post crash inspections; weight, size and registration enforcement; traffic enforcement; compliance investigations; Security Contact Review (SCR) visits to Hazardous Material (HM) carriers as well as other designated "at risk" carriers; and public awareness education by use of the No Zone campaign, Share the Road Safely, and other informational outreach methods.
-Our members also conduct more traditional law enforcement functions to include traffic enforcement and drug interdiction.
+The goals and objectives of the program are accomplished through highly trained and professional members providing aggressive enforcement and education programs focused on commercial motor vehicle safety.
+Troopers conduct driver and vehicle safety inspections; post crash inspections; weights and dimensions enforcement, vehicle registration enforcement; traffic law enforcement; compliance investigations and New Entrant Safety Audits; contraband interdiction, Security Contact Review (SCR) visits to Hazardous Material (HM) carriers as well as other designated "at risk" carriers; and public awareness education by use of the No Zone campaign, Share the Road Safely, and other industry outreach methods.
+OCVE partners with other southeastern MCSAP lead agencies in the Safe DRIVE initiative by conducting quarterly CMV safety enforcement initiatives to reduce CMV crashes and promote CMV safety.
+OCVE works cooperatively with partners such as the Florida Department of Transportation (FDOT) to utilize technology such tire pressure and brake temperature monitoring systems and virtual weigh in motion sites to identify and remove dangerous vehicles from roadways, OCVE also works closely with the FTA to promote education efforts and CMV safety initiatives.

-Troopers are trained and certified to conduct Commercial Vehicle Safety Alliance (CVSA) Level I-VII inspections.
-210 troopers maintain Hazardous Materials certification, 114 hold Passenger Carrier (PC) certification, and 21 are trained to conduct Level VI radiological inspections.
+All OCVE troopers are trained and certified to conduct Commercial Vehicle Safety Alliance (CVSA) Level I-VII inspections.
+213 troopers maintain Hazardous Materials certification, 113 hold Passenger Carrier (PC) certification, and 9 are trained to conduct Level VI radiological inspections.

-Additionally, there are 10 local law enforcement officers participating in the Local Agents Program who are certified to conduct CVSA Levels I-V and VII inspections.
+Additionally, there are 8 local law enforcement officers participating in the Local Agents Program who are certified to conduct CVSA Levels I-V and VII inspections.

-The OCVE has two troops with a total of 12 sub-district offices and access to over 20 fixed scale facilities, most of which are complete with inspection pits and comfort stations, strategically located throughout the state.
-These stations were designed to provide as much opportunity as possible for truck drivers to take driving breaks and to rest while traveling on Florida's highways and to provide a safe location for conducting CMV safety inspections.
+Organizationally, the OCVE is aligned with two operational troops comprised of a total of 12 sub-district offices, and Compliance Investigations and Hazardous Materials enforcement units.
+Members have access to over 20 (FDOT) fixed scale facilities strategically located throughout the state equipped with inspection pits and comfort stations.
+These FDOT facilities were also designed to maximize truck parking availability to provide as much opportunity as possible for truck drivers to take driving breaks and to rest while traveling on Florida's highways and to provide a safe location for OCVE members to conduct CMV safety inspections.
 Troopers have been trained to conduct roadside inspections in areas where their safety will not be in jeopardy by instructing drivers to proceed to a location that provides a better level of safety.

-4 - MCSAP Structure
+Part 1 Section 4 - MCSAP Structure